facebookarchive/hack-langspec/spec/04-basic-concepts.md

 Because a string’s content can be arbitrarily large, copying a string’s entire contents for value assignment can be expensive.
-In practice an application written in PHP may rely on value assignment of strings being relatively inexpensive (in order to deliver acceptable performance), and as such it is common for an implementation to use a deferred copy mechanism to reduce the cost of value assignment for strings.
+In practice an application written in Hack may rely on value assignment of strings being relatively inexpensive (in order to deliver acceptable performance), and as such it is common for an implementation to use a deferred copy mechanism to reduce the cost of value assignment for strings.
 Deferred